GFDRR/CCDR-tools/_sources/docs/climate-risk.md

 - **SSP3/RCP7.0:** models describe a large emission variability for this scenario.
 Warming in 2100 is estimated at 3.9-4.6 °C.
 - **SSP5/RCP8.5:** high emissions scenario resulting in warming of 4.7-5.1 °C.

 Each climate scenarios predicts different spatial patterns, resulting into a range of possible futures in terms of intensities, and frequencies of natural hazards.
-Key climate variables connected to the changing patterns of precipitation and temperature are collected from the [Climate Change Knowledge Portal](https://climateknowledgeportal.worldbank.org/) and the [Copernicus Data Store](https://cds.climate.copernicus.eu/cdsapp#!/dataset/sis-extreme-indices-cmip6). summarized in the table below.
+Key climate variables connected to the changing patterns of precipitation and temperature are collected from the [Climate Change Knowledge Portal](https://climateknowledgeportal.worldbank.org/) and the [Copernicus Data Store](https://cds.climate.copernicus.eu/cdsapp#!/dataset/sis-extreme-indices-cmip6).

 ```{seealso}
 [**Climate analytics repository**](https://bennyistanto.github.io/gost-climate) from the Global Operational Support Team (**GOST**) describes a list of data provider, derived products, step-by-step to do the analysis to produce climate analytics.